Fenix E12 V2.0 160lm review. Is it worth it in 2023?

 Colors | black |

-The 27.3 g flashlight would be considered extremely lightweight for a handheld flashlight.
-The length of a flashlight can also impact its balance and weight distribution.
-A well-balanced flashlight, where the weight is evenly distributed, can be more comfortable to hold for longer periods and reduce hand fatigue.
+An extremely lightweight handheld flashlight weighs 27.3 g.
+A balanced flashlight has even weight.
+It can be more comfortable to hold for longer and reduce hand fatigue.
 Aluminium is a lightweight material, which is beneficial for E12 V2.0 flashlight.
-The HAIII coating often has a matte or textured finish, which enhances grip and provides a comfortable feel in the hand.
-This can be particularly useful in situations where a secure grip on the flashlight is essential, such as in wet or slippery conditions.
+The HAIII coating is often matte or textured.
+This finish improves grip and feels nice in the hand.
 This flashlight comes in a sleek black color option.

 Emitter | Match CA18 LED |